VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 podcasts, and YouTube tutorials.
 All that's left is a [Ken Burns documentary](https://kenburns.com/the-films/) on the subject.

 In fact, I am a software architect and senior engineer, and I currently lead the development of our own React component library that will be the basis for all the UIs for a prominent US government agency.
+I want to share with you my lessons learned from the ups and downs of the process.

 So what's the big deal with component libraries?

-## The Value of a Component Library
+## The Design System

 It doesn't start with a component library; it starts with a design system.
 The Nielsen Norman Group defines design systems [this way](https://www.nngroup.com/articles/design-systems-101/):